Conversion of Private Limited to Public Limited

 2. Issue of EGM Notice: Issue Notice of the Extra-ordinary General meeting (EGM) to all Members, Directors and the Auditors of the company in accordance with the provisions of Section 101 of the Companies Act, 2013.

-3. Holding of Extra-Ordinary General Meeting: Hold the Extra-ordinary General meeting (EGM) on due date and pass the necessary Special Resolution, to get shareholders’ approval for Conversion of Private Company into a Public company along with alteration in articles of association under section 14 for such conversion.
+3. Holding of Extra-Ordinary General Meeting: Hold the Extra-ordinary General meeting (EGM) on the due date and pass the necessary Special Resolution, to get shareholders’ approval for Conversion of Private Company into a Public company along with alteration in articles of association under section 14 for such conversion.
 For conversion 3/4th majority of shareholders is required as per Section 14.

-4.ROC Form filing: For alteration in Article of Association for conversion of Private Company into a Public company under section 14, few E-forms will be filed with concerned Registrar of Companies at different stages as per the details given below:
+4.ROC Form filing: For alteration in Article of Association for the conversion of Private Company into a Public company under section 14, few E-forms will be filed with concerned Registrar of Companies at different stages as per the details given below:

 a.
 E-form MGT.14 – For filing special resolution with ROC, passed for conversion of Private Company into a Public company

-In case of alteration in Article of Association for conversion of Private Company into a Public Company Special resolution is required to be passed under section 14.
-Accordingly as desired by section 117(3)(a), copy of this special resolution is required to be filed with concerned ROC through filing of form MGT.14 within 30 days of passing special resolution in the EGM.
+In case of alteration in Article of Association for the conversion of Private Company into a Public Company Special resolution is required to be passed under section 14.
+Accordingly as desired by section 117(3)(a), a copy of this special resolution is required to be filed with concerned ROC through the filing of form MGT.14 within 30 days of passing a special resolution in the EGM.
 It is relevant to note that First you have to file form MGT.14 as SRN No. of form MGT.14 will be used in form INC.27.

 Attachments of E-form MGT.14:

-- Certified True copy of Special Resolution;
+- Certified True Copy of Special Resolution;

 - Altered memorandum of association;